MelodyNwaonusuru/Hospital_Project/README.md

 **Overview**

 Lifeline Hospital is a multi-specialty healthcare institution established in 2018 and headquartered in the United States.
-The hospital serves a diverse patient population across multiple states, offering a broad range of medical procedures including diagnostics, surgical interventions, and post-operative rehabilitation.
+The hospital serves a diverse patient population across multiple states, offering a broad range of medical procedures, including diagnostics, surgical interventions, and post-operative rehabilitation.
 Its multidisciplinary team of licensed physicians and specialists is committed to delivering accessible, high-quality care to every patient.
 As the hospital continues to expand, there is a growing need for a structured system to efficiently manage patient records, procedures, and overall hospital operations.
 This project aims to develop a reliable solution that streamlines these processes and supports Lifeline Hospital's mission of excellent patient care.

 **Problem Statement**